dobra-e/kickstarter-analysis/README.md

 The dataset and analysis can be viewed in the Kickstarter Challenge.

 ### Analysis of Outcomes Based on Launch Date
 To start the analysis, "Years" was added to the dataset using the formula `=YEAR(@R:R)`.
 Next, a pivot table was created with "Years" and "Parent Category" as filters, "outcomes" in columns, "Date Created Conversion" in rows, and "Count of Outcomes" in values.
 Two fields, "Years2" and "Quarters", were automatically created when adding "Date Created Conversion" to rows.
-These two fields were deleted from rows to collapse the pivot table.
+These two fields were deleted from rows to collapse the pivot table to only show the months of the year.

 The resulting table was then filtered by "Parent Category" to show only "theater" campaigns.
-The column labels were sorted in descending order and filtered to exclude "live" and "blank" campaign outcomes.
+The column labels were sorted in descending order and filtered to exclude "live" and "blank" campaign outcomes (see below).

 | ![Pivot Table](/Resources/PivotTable.png) |
 |:--:|